 Trains

-About 70 percent of Japan's railway network is owned and operated by the Japan Railways (JR), while the remaining 30 percent belongs to dozens of other private railway companies, especially in and around metropolitan areas.
+About 70 percent of Japan's railway network is operated by the Japan Railways (JR), while the rest is served by dozens of other private railway companies, especially in and around metropolitan areas.

 Japan Railways (JR)

-Japan Railways (JR Group) is the successor of the national Japanese National Railways (JNR), which was privatized in 1987 due to huge debts.
+The Japan Railways Group (JR Group) is the successor of the Japanese National Railways (JNR), which were privatized in 1987.
 The JR Group is made up of six regional passenger railway companies, which are JR Hokkaido, JR East, JR Central, JR West, JR Shikoku and JR Kyushu, and one nationwide freight railway company, JR Freight.
 Together they operate a nationwide network of urban, regional and interregional train lines and the shinkansen (bullet trains).

 Dozens of private railway companies exist in Japan.
-The smaller ones consist of just a single line, while others operate extensive networks.
-The major private railway companies are listed below:
+The smaller ones operate just a single line, while others operate extensive networks.
+Below are the major private railway companies:

 - Tobu (approx. 460 km)

 Tobu operates an extensive network of railway lines into the suburbs and prefectures north of Tokyo.
-Interest for Tourists: Access to Nikko. - Odakyu (approx. 120 km)
+Of interest to tourists: access to Nikko and Kawagoe. - Odakyu (approx. 120 km)

 Odakyu operates three lines from central Tokyo to western Tokyo and Kanagawa Prefecture.
-Interest for tourists: Access to Hakone. - Tokyu (approx. 100 km)
+Of interest to tourists: access to Hakone and Enoshima. - Tokyu (approx. 100 km)

 Tokyu operates a network of two main lines and several shorter lines in the south of Tokyo.
-Interest for tourists: Access to Yokohama. - Keisei (approx. 100 km)
+Of interest to tourists: access to Yokohama. - Keisei (approx. 100 km)

 Keisei operates a main line and several branch lines from Tokyo to Chiba Prefecture.
-Interest for tourists: Access to Narita Airport. - Seibu (approx. 180 km)
+Of interest to tourists: access to Narita Airport. - Seibu (approx. 180 km)

 https://www.seiburailway.jp/

-Seibu operates a network of suburban railway lines west of central Tokyo. - Keikyu (approx. 90 km)
+Seibu operates a network of suburban railway lines west of central Tokyo.
+Of interest to tourists: access to Chichibu and Kawagoe. - Keikyu (approx. 90 km)

 Keikyu connects Tokyo with Yokohama and southern Kanagawa Prefecture.
-Interest for tourists: Access to Haneda Airport. - Keio (approx. 80 km)
+Of interest to tourists: access to Haneda Airport and Yokohama. - Keio (approx. 80 km)

 https://www.keio.co.jp/

 Keio operates a network of railway lines west of central Tokyo.
-Interest for tourists: Access to Takaosan.
+Of interest to tourists: access to Mount Takaosan.

 Meitetsu operates an extensive railway network around Nagoya.
-Interest for tourists: Access to Inuyama and Central Japan Airport.
+Of interest to tourists: access to Inuyama and Central Japan Airport.

 http://www.nankai.co.jp/

 Nankai operates a network of railway lines in southern Osaka and Wakayama Prefecture.
-Interest for tourists: Access to Kansai Airport and Koyasan. - Hankyu (approx. 150 km)
+Of interest to tourists: access to Kansai Airport and Koyasan. - Hankyu (approx. 150 km)

 Hankyu operates several lines in northern Osaka and connects Osaka with Kobe and Kyoto. - Keihan (approx. 90 km)